KyleLopin/sensor_nutraceuticals/README.md

 Analog signal conditioning and communication were implemented using a **PSoC 5LP** on the **CY8CKIT-059** board.
 The firmware and GUI program for the PSoC are available here:
 🔗 [KyleLopin/C12880_GUI](https://github.com/KyleLopin/C12880_GUI)

+### 🧫 Data Collection

+Tomatoes were collected from a local market (Makro) and a nearby farm to ensure a range of ripeness levels.
+Each of the 60 tomatoes was measured using all four spectroscopic devices.

+To improve model accuracy, each tomato was scanned at four positions around its circumference (every 90 degrees).
+Measurements were taken under varying **integration times** and **LED currents** to capture a broader spectral profile.

+After optical measurements, the tomatoes were **freeze-dried**, ground into powder, and analyzed for **lycopene** and **beta-carotene** content using **HPLC** (High Performance Liquid Chromatography).
+For each sample, five HPLC measurements were taken from the homogenized powder.

+In addition to tomatoes, **mangos** were analyzed in a similar manner.
+For mangos, **total phenol levels** were quantified via HPLC, with three replicate measurements taken per fruit (totaling 180 HPLC measurements).

+This dataset includes both raw and processed optical measurements (reflectance and absorbance) aligned with chemical reference values for model training and evaluation.